isomerpages/mse/news/--press-releases/_posts/2023-12-14-factsheet-singapore-participation-cop28.md

 - The Singapore-Asia Taxonomy to define transition activities across various focus sectors.
 This will help to minimise greenwashing, while allowing financing to flow to climate-friendly transition activities.
 - The Transition Credits Coalition (TRACTION) to help ecosystem players identify barriers and potential solutions to develop transition credits as viable market solutions and accelerate the early retirement of coal-fired power plants.

+Minister Grace Fu announced that **Singapore will not be claiming from the Loss and Damage Fund.** Singapore is committed to doing our part to support fellow developing countries in ways we can make a meaningful contribution, such as by sharing best practices in climate adaptation and resilience under the Sustainability Action Package under the Singapore Cooperation Programme (SCP).
+Under the SCP, close to 150,000 officials from over 180 countries, territories and intergovernmental organisations have participated in our capacity-building courses.

 Singapore has also entered into an Implementation Agreement with Papua New Guinea and various other agreements on carbon credits collaboration with partner nations, in line with Article 6 of the Paris Agreement:

 | S/N | Country | Partnership Agreement |